rovin-ms/aks-secure-baseline/06-gitops.md

 * Dangerous runtime container activity
 * Workload level CIS benchmark reporting

-Your choice of in-cluster tooling to achieve your compliance needs cannot be suggested as a "one-size fits all" in this reference implementation.
-However, as a reminder of the need to solve for these, the Flux bootstrapping above deployed a dummy FIM and AV solution.
-They are not functioning as a real FIM or AV, simply a visual reminder that your cluster will require you to bring a suitable solution.
+Your dependency on or choice of in-cluster tooling to achieve your compliance needs cannot be suggested as a "one-size fits all" in this reference implementation.
+However, as a reminder of the need to solve for these, the Flux bootstrapping above deployed a dummy FIM and AV solution. **They are not functioning as a real FIM or AV**, simply a visual reminder that you will need to bring a suitable solution.

-This reference implementation also installs a simplistic deployment of Falco.
+This reference implementation also installs a simplistic deployment of [Falco](https://falco.org/).
 It is not configured for alerts, nor tuned to any specific needs.
-It uses the default rules as they were defined when these files were generated.
+It uses the default rules as they were defined when its manifests were generated.
 This is also being installed for illustrative purposes, and you're encouraged to evaluate if a solution like Falco is relevant to you.
-If so, in your final implementation, tune its deployment to your needs.
-This tooling, as most security tooling will be, is highly-privileged with your cluster.
-In this implementation, it's running on all user node pools (in-scope and out-of-scope), but not on the system node pools.
+If so, in your final implementation, review and tune its deployment to fit your needs.
+This tooling, as most security tooling will be, is highly-privileged within your cluster.
+Usually running a DaemonSets with access to the underlying node in a manor that is well beyond any typical workload in your cluster.

-You should ensure all necessary tooling is applied as part of your initial bootstrapping process to ensure coverage immediately after cluster creation.
+You should ensure all necessary tooling and related reporting/alerting is applied as part of your initial bootstrapping process to ensure coverage _immediately_ after cluster creation.

 ### Next step